Singularities on Fano fibrations and beyond: Multiplicities along lc places

 \subsection{Reduction to the toroidal case}

 We start with using Theorem \ref{t-bnd-torification} to make $(X,\Lambda)$ toroidal over $Z$.

-\begin{prop} Assume Theorem \ref{t-bnd-mult-fib-lc-place} holds when $(X,\Lambda)\to (Z,E)$ is toroidal where $E=z$.
-Then the theorem holds in general. \end{prop} \begin{proof} \emph{Step 1.} Under the assumptions of the general case of the theorem, let $V\to W$ and $V\to X$ be a common log resolution and let
+\begin{prop} Assume Theorem \ref{t-bnd-mult-lc-places-fib-main} holds when $(X,\Lambda)\to (Z,E)$ is toroidal where $E=z$.
+Then the theorem holds in general. \end{prop} \begin{proof} \emph{Step 1.} Since $a(T,W,B_W)\le 1$, we may extract $T$, hence assume $T$ is a prime divisor on $W$.
+Replacing $A$ with $rA$ (and replacing $r$ with $r^{d}$), we can assume $A-r\Lambda$ is pseudo-effective over $Z$, so